 Dr. Robert Stoller, who was a psychiatry professor at the University of California at Los Angeles, believed that perversion was the result of an interplay between hostility and sexual desire.[ii]
 Stoller theorized that pornography and other sexual fantasies are vehicles that allow childhood trauma to be transformed symbolically into sexual power.
 He says that pornography “at its heart is a fantasied act of revenge, condensing in itself the subject’s sexual life history—his memories, traumas, frustrations, and joys.
 There is always a victim no matter how disguised: no victim, no pornography.”[iii]

-Perversion occurs through associating sexual lust with the anger imbedded in our hearts.
+Perversion occurs through associating sexual lust with the anger embedded in our hearts.

 Whereas lust is characterized by a frenetic desire to consume someone or something, perversion is driven by hostility.
 Few women and men I’ve worked with initially own the hostility in their unwanted sexual behavior.
 Instead, they say they are frustrated or lonely.
 But then they tell of being angry and upset with their partners, such as the case of a man who is angry at his partner for not wanting sex and uses porn after she falls asleep or the case of a woman who senses how devoted her husband is to his career and in response begins an affair with her husband’s college friend.